raminmh/Worm-Blogging/README.md

 # Worm-Blogging
-Here, I include my thoughts on how does the brain of the worm give rise to remarkable behavioral plasticities.
+Here, I include my thoughts on how the brain of the worm gives rise to remarkable behavioral plasticities.

 # Discussions on how the worm crawl